 Fortunately no one was seriously hurt.
 The 10 injured include two kids who are 6 and 10 years old.

 "The most severe being an ankle fracture to a young lady, the others were just minor abrasions and neck and back pain," Deputy Chief Mario Thompkins said.

-Fernandez is facing charges of reckless endangerment, leaving the scene of an accident, fleeing from an officer, criminal possession of stolen property, resisting arrest, obstructing governmental administration, operating a motor vehicle while impaired by drugs, no license, failure to obey and officer and driving a motor vehicle across a sidewalk.
+Fernandez was then detained by civilians and held until officers made the arrest.
+He is charged with reckless endangerment, leaving the scene of an accident, fleeing from an officer, criminal possession of stolen property, resisting arrest, obstructing governmental administration, operating a motor vehicle while impaired by drugs, no license, failure to obey and officer and driving a motor vehicle across a sidewalk.

 Overall, car thefts were up 13% throughout the city compared to April of 2022.